-Vestas' long-term restricted share-based incentive programme for the Executive Management and senior executives aims to ensure a direct linkage between senior management's remuneration and investors' assessment of expectations for long-term value creation.
-No shares will be allocated and no adjustment will be made until the minimum EBIT and free cash flow criteria defined by the Board of Directors have been met.
+Vestas' long-term restricted share-based incentive programme for the Executive Management and senior executives aims to ensure a direct linkage between senior management's remuneration and the long-term value creation for the investors.
+The actual level of shares available for allocation and grant may range between 0 and 150 percent of the target level and is determined by Vestas' performance in the three performance years.